-Never attempt to alter or modify any type of protective structure reinforcement system, by drilling holes, welding, remounting or relocating fasteners.
+Never attempt to alter or modify any protective structure reinforcement system, by drilling holes, welding, remounting or relocating fasteners.
 Any serious impact or damage to the system requires a complete integrity reevaluation.
-Reinstallation, recertification, and/or replacement of the system may be necessary.
+Reinstallation, recertification and/or replacement of the system may be necessary.

-Contact your Daewoo distributor for available safety guards and/or recommendations if there is any danger of getting hit by objects that could strike the operator's cab.
+Contact your DOOSAN distributor for available safety guards and/or recommendations to prevent danger of getting hit by objects that could strike the operator's cabin.
 Make sure that all other work site crew members are kept well away from the excavator and safe from possible hazards.

 For breaker operation, install a front guard and apply a laminated coating sheet to the front glass.
-Contact your DAEWOO distributor for recommendations.
+Contact your DOOSAN distributor for recommendations.